emacsmirror/quick-sdcv/README.md

 # easysdcv.el - Emacs interface for the 'sdcv' command-line dictionary

-The `easysdcv` package serves as an Emacs interface for the `sdcv` command-line interface, which is the console version of the StartDict dictionary application.
+The `easysdcv` package serves as an Emacs interface for the `sdcv` command-line interface, which is the console version of the StarDict dictionary application.

 This integration allows users to access and utilize dictionary functionalities directly within the Emacs environment, leveraging the capabilities of `sdcv` to look up words and translations from various dictionary files formatted for StarDict.